wpengine/atlas-content-modeler/docs/crud/index.md

 ```
 get_field( string $model, string $field_slug ): ?array
 ```
-`get_field()` will retreive a model field schema as an associative array.
+`get_field()` will retrieve a model field schema as an associative array.
 If the field does not exist, then `null` will be returned.

 ### Parameters
 - **model** The content model slug.